Kirisoup/MikoUtils/README.md

     If `<level>`' has a value that is higher than the number of default levels (as the date of writting this, there are 14 default levels), extra levels will be loaded.

-    E.g. level 14 would load the level "Thermal"
+    E.g. `level 14` would load the level "Thermal".

   - It can now be ran in multiplayer sessions!

   **Sub-Objectives**

-  A new command, `subobj(s) <subobjective>`, which loads sub-objectives under the current checkpoint (AFAIK, sub-objectives is only used in the first checkpoint of "Factory")
+  A new command, `subobj(s) <subobjective>`, which loads sub-objectives under the current checkpoint (AFAIK, sub-objectives is only ever used in the first checkpoint of "Factory")

 - **New command `changecp(cc)`**